riak/riak.github.io/versioned_docs/version-2.0.1/developing/usage/reading-objects.md

 great deal, so make sure to check the documentation for your specific client.
 :::

-## Not Object Stored
+## No Object Stored

 At the moment, there's no object stored in the location where we just attempted a read, which means that we'll get the following response:

 <Tabs>
 <TabItem label="Java" value="java" default>

 ```java